vinsonchuong/javascript-infrastructure-sandbox/README.md

 how browsers should handle the `import` and `export` keywords.
 The [ES6 Module Loader Polyfill](https://github.com/ModuleLoader/es6-module-loader) allows that behavior to be used today.

+Ideally, a codebase would contain only application code and would be free of code and asset compilation configration.
+This means no `webpack.config.js`, no `brunch-config.coffee`, no `jspm.config.js`, and no `jspm.browser.js`.
+Compilation infrastructure should ideally make browsers and Node.js behave as specified in the JavaScript Loader Standard.